 Business Intelligence relies on data that business administrators work with.
 If trained in employing data visualization tools, like Microsoft Power BI, Tableau, or Looker, they can build their BI reports.

 Data Analytics demands a higher level of mathematical expertise.
 Data scientists apply algorithms on big data sets to organize and model them to a point where the data can be utilized for drafting predictive reports.
 It relies on algorithms, simulations, and quantitative analysis to define the relationships between data that are not present on the surface.
-Data Analytics works on trying to comprehend why things happened.
-That does not happen with BI.
+Data Analytics works on trying to comprehend why things happen.
+That does not happen with business intelligence

 Smart decisions cannot be made without the right information to act on.